Sput/grocery_inventory/README.md

 # Shopping Codex Next.js Application

 This project is a port of the original Streamlit Shopping Codex app to Next.js, using Supabase for authentication and data storage.
+This app enables management of your groceries.
+Rather than create a list from scratch, this app works backwards.
+You create an inventory, then a list is created based on items not in your inventory.

 ## Setup
 1. Copy `.env.local.example` to `.env.local`; the `NEXT_PUBLIC_SUPABASE_URL` is preset, then fill in your keys: